irods-contrib/irods-cloud-browser/Docs/Shibboleth.md

 *beconf.login.shib.user_re='([^@]*)@.*'*

-*The regular expression tells the code to extract the part before the '@' sign and replace the user name with this.*
+*The regular expression tells the code to extract the user the part before the @ sign as the iRODS user name.*

 * beconf.login.shib.admin_user - required - Identifies the rodsadmin user that the CloudBrowser uses to access the system.
 The CloudBrowser initially logs in as the administrative user and then proxies to the user identified by user_attribute.